-Liza Rodriguez has twenty years of leadership experience in the government and non-profit sectors, where she has worked to strengthen human service, workforce development, and education systems by utilizing data-driven and cross-agency collaboration strategies.
-Liza’s work is driven by her passion for ensuring that government and non-profit organizations create pathways to continually measure and improve how they serve vulnerable city residents.
-Her diverse background in service delivery, policy, and research have enabled her to design and implement programs, develop metrics and performance management systems, and create formal collaborations between public and private institutions.
+Liza M. Rodriguez has twenty-five years of leadership experience in the government and non-profit sectors, where she has worked to strengthen human service and education systems by utilizing data-driven, talent development, and cross-sector strategies.
+Liza’s work is driven by her passion for ensuring that government and non-profit organizations create pathways to continually improve how they serve vulnerable communities.
+Her diverse background in service delivery, policy, talent management, and research has enabled her to build and integrate teams that deliver measurable results.

-Born and raised in Guaynabo, Puerto Rico, Liza has a B.A. from Duke University, a Master’s degree from the University of Texas at Austin, and a PhD from Temple University.
+Born and raised in Guaynabo, Puerto Rico, Liza has a B.A. from Duke University, a Master’s degree from the University of Texas at Austin, and a Ph.D.in Urban Education from Temple University.